thi-ng/umbrella/README.md

 **This project is NOT a framework and all packages can be used in isolation.**

-This mono-repository is home to currently 187 individual TypeScript packages and ~150 example projects illustrating their usage, currently totalling ~198k SLOC and ~3860 source files...
+This mono-repository is home to currently 189 individual TypeScript libraries/packages and 153 example projects illustrating their usage, currently totalling ~200k SLOC and ~3890 source files...

 Unlike most other large mono-repos this one is not for a single project, but a broad collection of jointly developed, yet largely independent libraries, tools